ibirnam/js_closure_tutorial/closure_tutorial.md

 2. If we changed the `return` value of `localFn()` to `boom`, what would be returned?
 3. If we changed the `return` value of `localFn2()` to `localTest`, what would be returned?

 Try them for yourself by running them in [jsConsole][jsConsole_link]!
+If some of the answers surprised you, we'll go over the answers in the next chapter.

-# Closures
+# Chapter 3: Closures
 ## Recap
 * Global variables/functions can be accessed by all other variables and functions
 * Local variables/functions can only be accessed within the function they live in

-This is why in question 1 from the last chapter, `localFn()` returned `localfoo` and not `foo`, since there was a `foo` variable that lived within its own scope, it didn't look further to check out the global variables.
+This is why in question 1 from the last chapter, `localFn()` returned `localfoo` and not `foo`, since there was a `foo` variable that lived within its own scope, it didn't look further to check out the global variables. **The most local definition wins!**

 This is also why in question 3 from the last chapter, `localFn2()` returned a reference error, since `localTest` was not a variable that was within the local or global scope of `localFn()`.